owulveryck/blog/content/post/google-app-chromebook.md

 error while running dev_appserver.py: exit status 1
 ```

 Too bad.
+I've read that this module should be built with python, but a even a `find /` (I know it's evil) didn't return me any occurence.

-I have
+So, I have:

-* googled
+* Googled
 * reinstalled sqlite with `brew reinstall sqlite`
 * reinstalled python with `brew reinstall python`
 * played with brew link, unlink and so